-- Q27.
-When will I receive my Admit Card? - A27.
-Admit Card can ONLY be downloaded from the GATE 2022 website from 3rd January 2022.
-Admit Cards will NOT be sent by post or as an e-mail attachment. - Q28.
-Is the Admit Card alone sufficient to gain entry to the examination centre? - A28.
+- Q40.
+When will I receive my Admit Card? - A40.
+Admit Card can ONLY be downloaded from the GATE 2023 website from 3rd January 2023.
+Admit Cards will NOT be sent by post or as an e-mail attachment. - Q41.
+Is the Admit Card alone sufficient to gain entry to the examination centre? - A41.
 NO. Candidates MUST also bring original and valid photo Identity Document (NO photocopy/scanned copy/NOT an expired document), which was specified during filling up of the online application.

 For Indian candidates, only following identification cards will be accepted: Aadhaar-UID (preferable), Passport, PAN card, Voter ID and Driving License.
+For foreign nationals, documents like valid Passport, any other valid photo ID issued by their government, Driving License is acceptable.

-- Q29.
-Can I bring soft copy of the Admit Card (in mobile phone/tablet/laptop) to gain entry to the examination centre? - A29.
-NO. Hard copy (preferably printed in colour) of the Admit Card is required to gain entry to the examination centre.
+Q42.
+Can I bring soft copy of the Admit Card (in mobile phone/tablet/laptop) to gain entry to the examination centre?

+A42.
+NO. Only hard copy (preferably printed in colour) of the Admit Card is required to gain entry to the examination centre.

 7.3.
-GATE 2022 Examination
+GATE 2023 Examination

-- Q30.
-For how many GATE papers can I apply? - A30.
-A candidate can apply for ONE or TWO papers (from the given set of combinations as per Table 4.3) of the 29 papers listed in the GATE INFORMATION BROCHURE or GATE website.
+Q43.
+For how many GATE papers can I apply?

+A43.
+A candidate can apply for ONE or TWO papers (from the given set of combinations as per Table 4.3) of the 29 papers listed in the GATE INFORMATION BROCHURE or GATE 2023 website.
 The choice of the appropriate paper is the responsibility of the candidate.
-Some guidelines in this respect are suggested below: - •The candidates are expected to appear in paper(s) [up to two as per the given set of combinations in Table 4.3] appropriate to the discipline of their qualifying degree. - •The candidates are, however, free to choose any other paper according to their admission plan, keeping in mind the eligibility criteria of the institutions in which they wish to seek admission. - Q31.
-If a paper is being held in more than one session, can I appear in any of the sessions of that particular paper? - A31.
-NO. Each candidate will be assigned to ONLY ONE of the multiple sessions of a particular paper. - Q32.
+Some guidelines in this respect are suggested below:

+- The candidates are expected to appear in paper(s) [up to two as per the given set of combinations in Table 4.3] appropriate to the discipline of their qualifying degree. - The candidates are however, free to choose any other paper according to their admission plan, keeping in mind the eligibility criteria of the institutions in which they wish to seek admission.

+Q44.
+If a paper is being held in more than one session, can I appear in any of the sessions of that particular paper?

+A44.
+NO. Each candidate will be assigned to ONLY ONE of the multiple sessions of a particular paper.

+Q45.
 After submission of application, am I permitted to change my GATE Examination Paper?